Take a Mini Retreat

 Prepare Your Space – Tidy and clean the area of your home before your mini-retreat.
 You don’t want to be tempted to do chores during your retreat time.

 Turn Off All of Your Devices – Including cellphones, tablets, laptops, TVs.
+Even go so far as putting your cellphone and tablet in a place you won't see them.

 Ideas